“Snow provokes responses that reach right back to childhood.”Andy Goldsworthy

 The terraces are unique from other thermal areas of the park.
 As hot water rises through the limestone from below it interacts with hot gases and forms an acidic solution that dissolves the rock and ultimately deposits a white chalky material known as travertine, which forms beautiful terraces on the side of the hill that we can walk among.
 Because we are at a lower elevation than most of the Park, the snow depths here entice wintering elk and deer to stick around and you’ll probably see many of them at Mammoth.

-We’ll have dinner at the Wonderland cafe again before lights out.
+We’ll have dinner at the excellent Wonderland cafe before lights out.
 Another exciting day awaits us tomorrow!

 Snowshoe Mileage: 6 miles